Understanding the Vulnerability of Maine Lakes to Invasive Aquatic Plants

 A Model to Predict if a Lake is Infested

-In addition to updating the Vulnerability Index, DEP has developed a statistical model to predict if a lake is infested with an invasive aquatic plant.
+In addition to updating the Vulnerability Analysis, DEP has developed a statistical model to predict if a lake is infested with an invasive aquatic plant.
 The model provides an additional tool to assess a lake’s risk to invasive aquatic plants.
-Better yet, coupling the model results along with the Vulnerability Index helps DEP focus on at-risk lakes.
+Better yet, coupling the model predictions along with the Vulnerability Analysis helps DEP focus on at-risk lakes.

 The model was created using a statistical method called logistic regression.
 Logistic regression calculates the probability of a response; In this case, a “response” is that a lake is infested.
 The analysis produces a “receiver operating characteristic” (ROC) curve, which relates to the likelihood of the model to predict a response correctly.
 In a perfect model, the area under the curve (AUC) would be 1.0.